jaclu/tmux-menus/README.md

 This directly triggers that menu and displays any syntax errors on the command line.

-In `scripts/utils.sh` there is a function log_it and a variable log_file.
-If log_file is defined, any call to log_it is printed there.
-If not defined, nothing happens. log_it lines can be left in the code.

-If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before deploying since tmux sees any script output as a potential error and display it in a scroll-back buffer.
-If tailing a log file is unpractical, a more scalable way to achieve the same result as echo would be to set `log_file=/dev/stdout`

-To trigger log output, add lines like:
+If `@menus_log_file` is defined, you can use logging like this:

 ```bash
 log_it "foo is now [$foo]"
 ```

+If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before using it via the trigger, since tmux sees any script output as a potential error and display it in a scroll-back buffer.

 ## Menu building